Towards Practical Large-scale Randomized Iterative Least Squares Solvers through Uncertainty Quantification: Experimental results

 As \cref{sub-Gaussian:estimator,thm:cons-of-iota} show that $\tilde \rho_k^\lambda$ and $\tilde \iota_k^\lambda$ are consistent estimators, it should be the case that we see constant relative error at all percentiles of the distribution.
-This is exactly what we obtain when we look at the top plots in \cref{fig:rho} with all the percentiles corresponding to relative errors that fluctuate around a particular constant.
-Further, looking at the bottom graph we see that in terms of absolute error, when we have $\rho_k^\lambda$ converge, as it does for the hadamard matrix we see that the absolute error of $\tilde \rho_k^\lambda$ converges as well.
+This is exactly what we obtain when we look at the top two plots in \cref{fig:rho} with all the percentiles corresponding to relative errors that fluctuate around a particular constant.
+This is confirmed in more detail when looking at \cref{sum_tab} and observing that aside from the Foxgood and Ursell matrices all 44 systems see roughly the same minimum and maximum relative errors for each estimator.
+Looking at the bottom graph, which uses the Hadamard matrix system as an illustrative example, we can see that when $\rho_k^\lambda$ converges, the absolute error of $\tilde \rho_k^\lambda$ converges as well.
 The same is true for when $\iota_k^\lambda$ converges.
-Overall we can see that our estimators for $\rho_k^\lambda$ and $\iota_k^\lambda$ are quite good, and clearly consistent when the value being estimated converges.
+Overall we can see that our estimators for $\rho_k^\lambda$ and $\iota_k^\lambda$ are quite good performing similarly in terms of relative error of estimators across all systems, and clearly consistent when the value being estimated converges.